mrdandelion6/Learn-to-Code/topics/operating-systems/notes.md

 - CPU disables interrupts (we can't have a new interrupt occur while we are handling an interrupt)

 interrupts can be invoked by the hardware or the software. they signal to the cpu that the device has an event that needs attention.
-- interrupts signal errors or requests off OS intervention (a system call). often called an exception or a trap.
+- interrupts signal errors or requests that require OS intervention (a system call). often called an exception or a trap.

 interrupts cause cpu to jump to a predefined routine which is known as the interrupt handler.